 Companies track market share data closely.
 For example, what is the market share for different types of cell phones in the U.S.?
 The International Data Corporation reports these numbers quarterly.
 As the following table shows, Android phones have had the dominant market share over the past several years.

 The market-growth potential is more difficult to quantify, but it’s the other important factor in the BCG matrix.
 Let’s use some of the products in Proctor & Gamble’s portfolio to identify markets with different growth potential.
 How about bathroom tissue—is that a high-growth market?
 Probably not.
-Data show that, in the U.S. anyway, bathroom tissue use tracks closely with population numbers, which have declined 0.7 percent since 1992.
+Data shows that, in the U.S. anyway, bathroom tissue use tracks closely with population numbers, which have declined 0.7 percent since 1992.
 How about the market for high-end skin-care products?
 Generally, markets for products that serve Americans born between 1946 and 1964—the baby boomers—are growing rapidly.
-The reason is that this large generation is aging with more income and a longer life expectancy that any previous generation.
+The reason is that this large generation is aging with more income and a longer life expectancy than any previous generation.

 Market-growth potential generally includes analysis of similar markets, as well as analysis of the underlying drivers for marketing growth.
 It can be thought of as a “best guess” at what the future value of a market will be.